 .

-this.<property name>.current
+So, this.<property name>.current

-stores the DOM element of the component that ref was set for.
+.
 In the example above, it's input: <input ref={this.textInput} />

 .

-Below is an example of creating a wrapper component over the popular jQuery plugin Chosen.
+Below is an example of creating a wrapper component over the popular jQuery plugin Chosen:

 See the Pen js_react_refs_dom by Hexlet (@hexlet) on CodePen.